Want to create an effective computer usage policy for your business but don’t know where to start?

 - Service provider exception: An employer can monitor communication on the company’s communication system channels.
 These include email use, voicemail, and other communication software.

-Emphasize in the policy that the computers are a company asset and not a device on which they can conduct personal activities.
+For this reason, your counsel may advise you to emphasize in the policy that computers are company assets and not a device on which they can conduct personal activities.